-The Honor System is overseen by the Honor Board, consisting of two seniors, two juniors, two sophomores and two faculty members.
+The Honor System is overseen by the Honor Board, consisting of two seniors, two juniors, two sophomores and several faculty members.
 Cases of dishonesty in academic matters are referred to the Honor Board, whose obligation it is to investigate all cases of alleged violation of the Honor System, to determine guilt or innocence, and to specify penalties.
-Findings of the Board may be appealed to the Dean of the College.